tiredofit/docker-freepbx/README.md

 *The first boot can take from 3 minutes - 30 minutes depending on your internet connection as there is a considerable amount of downloading to do!*

 Login to the web server and enter in your admin username, admin password, and email address and start configuring the system!
+If for some reason you can't see anything but a default start page (ie loading as host) tack an `/admin` onto your address bar.

 # Configuration